 The RC Float Plane Fly-in at Lake Havasu

 Today we had a great treat (at least Rick did!) -- we learned there was a Radio Controlled float plane flying meet at Lake Havasu today.
 We found the flying site close to our RV park and were surprised to find over 150 RC aircraft flying from a great beach right on the lake.
-This shows just a few of the many RC aircraft waiting their turn to fly.
-Usually, there were 4 or 5 aircraft in the air and on the water at the same time.

 At Noon, there was a special flying demonstration that was amazing.
 The pilot flew a large (7' wingspan) Piper Cub doing spectacular aerobatics.
 He started by doing a touch and go on one float, but curving gently away for a couple hundred feet on the float without touching the wing tip.